AndrewYang2024/AndrewYang2024.github.io/_posts/2021-11-20-The-Little-Short.md

 The world’s attention had shifted.
 The twin World Wars also placed great demand on all colonial resources.
 “More than 80 percent of the uranium in the Hiroshima and Nagasaki bombs came from the heavily guarded Congo mine of Shinkolobwe,”  Hochschild writes, while tin, gold, and copper mining, in addition to rubber cultivation, boomed at the cost of human misery.
 Even today, the Democratic Republic of the Congo supplies about 60% of the world’s rising demand for cobalt amid the global drive towards electrification and sustainable energy.

 While the future was undeniably changed for the better as a result of the Congo reformers—the ugly truth revealed and the region’s worst abuses curtailed—I have to reckon with the extent of their accomplishment.
-Morel succeeded because his moral conviction happened to align with the material interests of powers greattly above him.
+Morel succeeded because his moral conviction happened to align with the material interests of powers greatly above him.
 The brutality of King Leopold’s rule and the Congo Question threatened the myth of benevolent colonial rule that Western empires needed for legitimacy.
 In the grand scheme of things, it was easier to punish a minor monarch than to risk tearing up the colonial system.
 Even so, it took the mobilization of thousands on what was a fairly unambiguous moral issue, apparent at the time, simply to hold a mirror up to those governments to shame them into cleaning up their act.

 This was, in fact, his intention all along.
 Morel was a firmly middle-class, Edwardian-era businessman—not radical or progressive in any ideological sense—who strove to preserve his vision of a liberal imperialism that still assumed African subjects to be subordinate.
 I don’t bring that up to mar his legacy so much as to honor him for who he was.
 The world needs its hot-headed iconoclasts, but it also needs vigilantes-within-the-law—ordinary sober-minded people who try to correct the system from within.
 That Morel went as far as he did while remaining securely within the confines of the media and political environment he inhabited is all the more reason to appreciate him.
 He skillfully exploited all the levers at his disposal, essentially weaponizing the ability to be extremely annoying, in order to shape a modern, bottom-up, trans-Atlantic human rights campaign.